-The idea of going “smokeless” by participating in vaping may seem like a harmless decision, but the reality of the dangers associated with this behavior are quite concerning.
+The idea of going “smokeless” by participating in vaping may seem like a harmless decision, but the reality of the Dangers of Vaping associated with this behavior are quite concerning.
 Though vaping may seem a positive alternative to smoking cigarettes, this decision does not come without its own set of consequences.

 There are many misconceptions about vaping and e-cigarettes, and understanding what you may be exposing your body to is crucial in making a decision that will impact your health and life.
 A habit that is seemingly trendy involves risks and dangers as well.